Existence of ghost-eliminating constraints in multivielbein theory: Background

 where $\hat{L}^{A}_{I\, B}$ is a local Lorentz matrix containing 6 independent fields (in $3{+}1$ dimensions), and $\hat{e}^A_{I\, \mu}$ is a restricted vielbein containing only the 10 independent components of the metric $g^I_{\mu\nu}$.
 The Lorentz matrix can be parametrised in terms of an antisymmetric matrix with elements $\omega^I_{AB}=-\omega^I_{BA}$ which are the 6 independent Lorentz fields, for each $I$.
-Explicit manipulations can be easily carried out in the Cayley parametrisation of the Lorentz matrix given by,\footnote{The Cayley parametrisation is beneficial over the common $e^{\omega}$ form because its variation has a simple closed form.}
+Explicit manipulations can be easily carried out in the Cayley parametrisation of the Lorentz matrix given by,\footnote{The Cayley parametrisation has an advantage over the common $e^{\omega}$ form because its variation has a simple closed form.}